matteoanelli/BigDataPlatform3/assignment-3-801979/reports/Report.md

 * improvement_surcharge
 * total_amount
 A better explanation of each field is provided [here](https://data.cityofnewyork.us/api/views/t29m-gskq/files/89042b9b-8280-4339-bda2-d68f428a7499?download=true&filename=data_dictionary_trip_records_yellow.pdf)
-In the simulation the record are read form a CSV file and ingested to the message broker one by one.
+In the simulation, the records are read form a CSV file and ingested to the message broker one by one.
 Then the __customerstreamapp__  read the messages from the specific queue.
-Each record before it has been send to the message broker is shaped as string with commas dividing the different fields.
+Each record before it has been sending to the message broker is shaped as string with commas dividing the different fields.
 Following an example of the message sent by the producer.
 ```
 "1,02/27/2018 02:37:02 PM,02/27/2018 02:43:37 PM,1,1.1,1,N,161,234,1,6.5,0,0.5,2.15,0,0.3,9.45"
 ```
-Moreover, during the queuing process the data are serialized.
-Thus, the __customerstreamapp__ first has to deserialized them in order to recreate the different input fields of the report.
+Moreover, during the queuing process, the data are serialized.
+Thus, the __customerstreamapp__ first has to deserialize them in order to recreate the different input fields of the report.

 Once the entries have been deserialized, the analytics has been computed.
-The analytics, as said before, split the stream by __PULLocation__ using the key_bay as well as it filter out all the data that are not needed.
-Then, eventually, it compute the analytics and count the number of records for each window.
+The analytics, as said before, split the stream by __PULLocation__ using the key_bay as well as it filters out all the data that are not needed.
+Then, eventually, it computes the analytics and counts the number of records for each window.
 The field kept and generated are the following:
 * PULocationID
 * number_of_taxi (The computed analytics)